jimbaker/socket-reboot/README.md

 variables for such notifications, due to inherent quality of CVs that they may experience spurious wakeups.

-There are actually two types of IO completions in Netty:
+With that in mind, there are two types of IO completions in Netty:

 * `ChannelFuture` - such futures mostly correspond to a discrete state transition of the channel itself - connected to peer (implies DNS